-- 1. Name, Address, telephone number, and signature of petitioner.
-Also their representative capacity if applicable. - 2.
-Specific type of petitioner (individual, partnership, corporation or other) and the exact business or occupation including a description of the business or occupation if necessary. - 3.
-Exact and specific nature of order or opinion sought, including delineation of the regulations, statutory provision, or Commission decision involved. - 4.
-Petitioner's reason for requesting the declaratory order and/or advisory opinion including whether in behalf of self interest, the public interest, or any other legal entity's or individual's interest. - 5.
-An expression of what particular group(s) of people would be most affected, either positively or negatively, by declaratory order, and/or advisory opinion. - 6.
-Date of petition.
+1. Name, address, telephone number, and signature: Name: Address: E-mail Address: Telephone Number: Signature of petitioner and representative capacity if applicable: 2.
+Specific type of petitioner (individual, partnership, corporation, government agency, or other) and the exact business or occupation including a description of the business or occupation if necessary: 3.
+Exact and specific nature of order or opinion sought, including delineation of the regulations, statutory provision, or Commission decision involved:

+4. Petitioner's reason for requesting the declaratory order and/or advisory opinion including whether in behalf of self-interest, the public interest, or any other legal entity's or individual's interest: 5.
+An expression of what particular group(s) of people would be most affected, either positively or negatively, by declaratory order, and/or advisory opinion: 6.
+Date of petition: Supporting Documents When submitting this form, attach any supporting documents directly to your email message.